2,458 texts in Legends of the Jews (Ginzberg)

 We met Balaam before.
 He's that non-Jewish prophet hired by Balak, the King of Moab, to curse the Israelites.
 Only… it didn't quite work out that way, did it?
 Instead of curses, bl...

-According to ancient Jewish tradition, the people of Israel are unlike any other nation.
+The people of Israel are unlike any other nation.
 Why?
-Because their entire lives are framed by a devotion to Torah (Jewish law and teachings...
+Because their entire lives are framed by a devotion to Torah (Jewish law and teachings) and the fulfillment of its commandmen...

-But the story, as always, is far more complex than it seems.
+The story, as always, is far more complex than it seems.
 Balaam, unlike some of the other characters we encounter in the Hebrew Bible, doesn't give up easily.
-After initially b...
+After initially being...

-Balaam's voice carried to the ends of the earth—one voice, heard by everyone.
+Balaam's voice carried to the ends of the earth, one voice, heard by everyone.
 Why?
-Because God knew that one day, someone would come along claiming to be a god, leading many astray...
+Because God knew that one day, someone would come along claiming to be a god, leading many astra...

 Sometimes, the most dangerous weapons aren't swords or spears, but cunning and temptation.
-Let's talk about Balaam.
-Remember him?
-The prophet hired by Balak, king of Moab, to curse...
+Let's Remember him?
+The prophet hired by Balak, king of Moab, to curse the Israelites?
+(N...

 It all boils down to a simple, yet profound observation: "Throw the stick up in the air it will always return to its original place."
 This idea sets the stage for a rather scandalo...

-Sometimes, the answer might be… in the water. : the environment around us shapes us.
+Sometimes, the answer might be… in the water. the environment around us shapes us.
 And according to some fascinating legends, that influence can be incredibly literal.
-The Israel...
+The Israelit...

 Like a line is crossed and you wonder, "How did we even get here?"
 Well, that's kind of what happened with the Israelites in the desert, according to some fascinating ancient texts...

-It's a tale from the time of the Judges, found in Ginzberg's Legends of the Jews, drawn from various Midrash (rabbinic interpretive commentary)ic sources.
+It's a tale from the time of the Judges, found in Ginzberg's Legends of the Jews, drawn from various Midrashic (rabbinic interpretive commentary) sources.
 The story centers around ...

 The story centers around Zimri, a prince of the tribe of Simeon, and his brazen defiance.
 He publicly takes Cozbi, a Midianite woman, as his own.
 A clear violation of the law.
 But ...

-It’s a question that’s haunted scholars and storytellers for centuries.
-But the answer, as is often the case in Jewish tradition, is layered with meaning and moral complexity.
-The ...
+The answer, as is often the case in Jewish tradition, is layered with meaning and moral complexity.
+The story goes that God, who expects a lot from those closest to Him, wasn't thr...

 This isn't just a personal matter; it's a public act of defiance, a slap in the face to the laws and traditions they were meant to uphold.
 Tension is thick in the air.
 Phinehas, co...

-But the story doesn't end there.
+The story doesn't end there.
 According to Legends of the Jews, compiled by Ginzberg, Phinehas wasn't satisfied with simply punishing the offenders.
-He felt compelled to reconci...
+He felt compelled to reconcile G...

 Phinehas, you might recall, was the grandson of Aaron, the High Priest.
 He's known for his decisive action against those who brazenly defied God’s laws (Numbers 25).
 But the story ...